 Coordinated by: The United Churches of the Chambersburg Area

 Gather with participants from throughout Franklin County for this free Day of Learning to dive into principals and issues surrounding diversity, equity, inclusion, community-building, and social cohesion.
-The day will feature an Adult Track, a Children's Track (grades 1st-5th), and a Youth Track (grades 6th-12th), so people of all ages can turn the MLK Day national holiday into a Day of Learning.
-Full day and half day sessions are available.
+The day will feature an Adult/Teen Track and a Children/Youth Track (grades K-8) so people of all ages can turn the MLK Day national holiday into a Day of Learning.

 Coordinated by: Racial Reconciliation of Franklin County